How to Categorize Google Workspace in QuickBooks (and Xero)

 What account does Google Workspace go to in QuickBooks?

 Google Workspace posts to Dues & Subscriptions or Software (Detail Type: Software) in QuickBooks Online.
 In Xero, use account code 463 (Subscriptions) or 408 (Software & IT Expenses).
 On Schedule C, it's Line 27a Other expenses with description "Software subscriptions."
-You don't issue a 1099 to Google.
-Google LLC is a publicly-traded corporate subsidiary of Alphabet Inc., exempt under §6041.
-Sales tax depends on your state.
-Texas, New York, Ohio, Pennsylvania, and Washington tax SaaS.
-California, Florida, Illinois, and Oregon don't.
-Annual prepayments over $2,500 should be capitalized as Prepaid Expense and amortized over 12 months.
-Under $2,500, expense immediately under the §263(a) de minimis safe harbor.
-If GCP (Google Cloud Platform) charges appear on the same bill, split them out as Cloud Services, not Software.
+You don't issue a 1099 to Google, a publicly-traded corporate subsidiary of Alphabet Inc. exempt under §6041.
+Sales tax depends on your state and changes over time: generally taxable in Texas (as data processing, roughly 80% of the charge), New York, Ohio, Pennsylvania, and Washington; generally exempt in California, Florida, Illinois, and Oregon.
+Verify your state's current rule.
+Under the 12-month rule (Treas.
+Reg. §1.263(a)-4(f)), an annual prepay of 12 months or less is generally deductible in full when paid, even at $4,200.
+Only prepays over 12 months capitalize as Prepaid Expense and amortize over the term.
+GCP charges on the same bill split out as Cloud Services, not Software.

 Key Takeaways